 Image tag builder

-The image tag builder has several options:
+The image tag builder, selected from the Tags table column, has several options:

 Escape HTML: escape any HTML entities encountered in the form.